Continuous Test Orchestration And Execution Platform Online

 PDF documents are small-sized, highly secure files.
 Almost all businesses use PDFs for processing their files, the reason being a distinguishing feature of maintaining format regardless of the tool used to access PDF files.
 It’s no surprise that all our invoices, official documents, contractual documents, boarding pass, bank statements, etc., are usually in PDF format.

 Even if you are a developer, you’ll come across scenarios when a PDF file needs to be verified or used to locate certain parts of data.
 You can either do this manually if you have time to spare or opt for automation testing.
 When it comes to handling tricky components of such files using automation, it might seem a bit too tricky.
 But that’s not the case.
-Selenium test automation can make it easy to test PDF file formats.
+Test automation can make it easy to test PDF file formats.

 In this blog post, we will be exploring the knotty topic of Selenium testing PDF files and come up with different solutions to handle a PDF document using automation.
 This post about Selenium testing PDF files explained everything about using Apache PDFBox, using PDFTextStripper, and using TestNG asserts.
 From extracting content from a specific page to validating its content, you can perform all those operations in LambdaTest.